-The Looked After Children’s teams offer support to all care leavers up to age 25, irrespective of whether they are engaged in education or training.
-Any care leaver can contact our service up to the age of 25 and request support.
+The Children In Care teams offer support to all care leavers up to age 25, irrespective of whether you are engaged in education or training or not.
+You can contact our service up to the age of 25 and request support.

 What happens when I leave care?

-To improve the quality of life for young people leaving care (age 16-18 years) you will be provided with a summary of your relevant personal health information to support your successful transition to adulthood and make positive decisions about your future health.
+When you are leaving care (aged 16-18 years) you will be provided with a health passport, which is a summary of your relevant personal health information to support you moving into adulthood and make positive decisions about your future health.

-Information will be given to care leavers sensitively and with support, with an opportunity to discuss it with health professionals.
-Young people leaving care should be able to continue to obtain health advice and services, and know how to do so.
+Information will be given to you, with an opportunity to discuss it with the Looked after Children’s Nurse.
+You will be able to continue to access health advice and services and know how to do so.

-You will have an allocated Leaving & After Care Social Worker and/or Personal Advisor, and will be starting the process of transition into the Leaving & After Care Service.
+At 16-18 years you will have an allocated Leaving & After Care Social Worker and/or Personal Advisor, and so your social work team will change to the Leaving & After Care team.